hashicorp/consul/website/source/docs/agent/http.html.markdown

 feature is the same for all.
 If supported, the query will set an HTTP header "X-Consul-Index".
 This is an opaque handle that the client will use.

-To cause a query to block, the query parameters "?wait=60s&index=<idx>" are added to a request.
+To cause a query to block, the query parameters "?wait=<interval>&index=<idx>" are added to a request.
 The "?wait=" query parameter limits how long the query will potentially block for.
 It not set, it will default to 10 minutes.
-The "?index=" parameter is what was returned in a "X-Consul-Index" header.
+It can be specified in the form of "10s" or "5m", which is 10 seconds or 5 minutes respectively.
+The "?index=" parameter is an opaque handle, which is used by Consul to detect changes.
+The  "X-Consul-Index" header for a query provides this value, and can be used to wait for changes since the query was run.

 When provided, Consul blocks sending a response until there is an update that could have cause the output to change, and thus advancing the index.
 A critical